Since 1855, the University of Iowa has been known as a leader in providing world-class education for all.

 At the University of Iowa, we strive to prepare our students for a diverse workplace and post-collegiate environment inside and outside the classroom.

-A common resource that students use in understanding diversity and getting support on campus is the Center for Inclusive Academic Excellence (CIAE)—a hub for social experiences designed to build community, celebrate cultures, and educate students on a variety of topics.
-Programs available through the CIAE include student mentoring, cultural events, volunteer opportunities, and leadership development.
+A common resource that students use in understanding diversity and getting support on campus is the Office of Access and Support (OAS)—a hub for social experiences designed to build community, celebrate cultures, and educate students on a variety of topics.
+Programs available through the OAS include student mentoring, cultural events, volunteer opportunities, and leadership development.

-Inside of the classroom, the University offers numerous academic programs to increase understanding of diversity including Gender, Women's, and Sexuality, African American studies, Latin American studies, and Native American and Indigenous studies, Religious studies, and Critical Cultural Competence.
+Inside of the classroom, the University offers numerous academic programs to increase understanding of diversity including Gender, Women's, and Sexuality studies, African American studies, Latin American studies, and Native American and Indigenous studies, Religious studies, and Critical Cultural Competence.

 1 st